mohhddhassan/kafka-clickhouse-pipeline/README.md

 # ⚡ Kafka → ClickHouse: Real-Time Data Pipeline

+> A beginner-friendly real-time pipeline using Kafka, Python, and ClickHouse — containerized with Docker.

 Hey!
-I'm Mohamed Hussain — currently working as an **Associate Data Engineer Intern** 👨‍💻 This repo is my attempt at building a **lightweight real-time pipeline** using **Kafka + ClickHouse** — ideal for beginners stepping into the world of streaming and OLAP systems.
+I'm Mohamed Hussain — currently working as an **Associate Data Engineer Intern** 👨‍💻
+This repo is my attempt at building a **lightweight real-time pipeline** using **Kafka + ClickHouse** — ideal for beginners stepping into the world of streaming and OLAP systems.

 If you're curious about how data flows in real-time pipelines, this simple project might help 🎯